 Trim the zipper tape to a length slightly less than the neck edge then sew the zipper to the front edges using a sewing maching (go slow!) or by hand, using a even back-stitch.

 Remove the basting thread.
-Tack the top tape securely to form a zipper stop just below the neck edge.
+Reinforce the top tape securely with overcast reinforcement stitches to form a zipper stop just below the neck edge.

 Take the zipper for a test drive and enjoy your efforts...